yrzgithub/Repair-Brain-PC-3.0/README.txt

     * Modifications can be done directly via their respective .txt files or through the app.
     * The clock will run accordingly.
     * You will be asked to add replace habits and days to show them.
+    * When the app shows the list of replace habits, select the habits which you followed on that particular day.
+    * Habit plot and Accuracy plot will be show on every sunday.
+To view them on any day, Right click -> Show Plot.
+    * To remove a replace habit, Right click -> Settings -> Remove replace habit.
+    * You will be notified when the app update is available.

 Note